- Q: Can I be a member of NROTC San Diego while attending a local area Community College.

 A: The initial training is prior to freshman year, orientation.
 This training provides the basics to get the freshmen ready to join the Battalion.
 The first fleet summer training scholarship students attend is called Cortramid.
 Scholarship students attend Cortramid over the summer between their Freshmen and Sophomore years of college.
 Cortramid’s goal is to orient Midshipmen with the Navy.
 One week is devoted to exposure to the surface Navy, another to aviation, another to submarines, and the last spent with the Marine Corps.
 Midshipmen have the choice of attending Cortramid on either the west coast in San Diego, California or in the east at Norfolk, Virginia.
 The Midshipman’s second class cruise (summer training) is between their sophomore and junior years.
 The second class cruise is designed to give the midshipman exposure to the enlisted community.
 The Midshipmen will be assigned a highly motivated career Petty Officer running mate that will work with the midshipman on board ship performing enlisted duties.
 The Midshipman’s first class cruise is between their junior and senior year of college.
 The first class cruise is designed to provide the Midshipman with a realistic exposure to what it is like to be an officer.
 The Midshipman is assigned a LT or LTJG running mate.
 The Midshipman will shadow the officer and assist the officer on performing shipboard duties while in port and underway.
 It should be noted that Advance Standing Midshipmen are required to attend this first class cruise.

-A: Scholarship and College Program students are allowed to major in any academic field that will grant them a Bachelors degree.
-Scholarship midshipman must, in addition to fulfilling their degree requirements, complete one year of calculus, one year of physics, one year of English, a semester of Computer Science, and a semester of American History.
+A: Yes.
+Scholarship students, for the most part, are selected into Tier 1 and 2 technical fields leading to a Bachelor’s of Science degree and are expected to complete the Tier in which they were selected.
+Scholarship midshipmen must, in addition to fulfilling their degree requirements, complete one year of calculus, one year of physics, one year of English, a semester of Computer Science, and a semester of American History.
 They are also required to take one Naval Science class per semester.
-College Program Midshipman that will commission with Advance Standing are required to take a semester of College Algebra, Physical Science, Computer Science, and one year of English.
+College Program Midshipmen that will commission with Advance Standing are required to take a semester of College Algebra, Physical Science, Computer Science, and one year of English.
 They are also required to take one Naval Science class every semester.
+While College Program Midshipmen can select any field leading to a Bachelor’s degree, the chance of being selected for Advance Standing increases with a technical degree, completion of Calculus I & II and Physics I & II, and a high college grade point average.

 A: Scholarship and College Program Midshipman must maintain a 2.5 Grade Point Average on a 4.0 scale, have no failing grades in any subject required for their major or commissioning, progress on a prescribed timeline for graduation, and have a full academic load every semester (15-18 units).